VellStraggler/pie/README.md

 * [Install Flutter](https://docs.flutter.dev/get-started/install).
 * [Install Git](https://git-scm.com/downloads)

+## Software Features
+* [x] Display a pie chart of the tasks for the day for 12 hours.
+* [x] Ability to add tasks to pie chart
+* [x] Hold and drag task edges to adjust times
+* [x] Tap to edit a task
+* [x] Delete Tasks
+* [x] AM & PM Pie Charts
+* [x] Date is shown in the corner
+* [x] See a list of the tasks with their start and end time
+* [X] Save and Load Tasks
+* [ ] Edit Task Name

+## Reflections
+### What Went Well:
+1. Had very good attendance and we didn't lose any team members along the way
+2. Strong and constant communication over Discord and in class
+3. Worked hard to accomplish our specific tasks and were able to accomplish most of what we were hoping
+### What can be improved upon:
+1. Understanding GitHub and ensuring that we can work on the project together without overriding someone else work.
+We could do better at this by learning more about GitHub and ensuring tasks are separated so that we are not working on the same code at the same time.
+2. Organization of code and modularization of classes.
+We hope to improve on this by creating a strong design layout before approaching the project
+3. Ensuring that performance is optimized and that there are no unneeded functions running.
+We could improve on this by implementing peer code review to ensure that each function is optimal and necessary.

 ## Useful Websites to Learn More

 We found these websites useful in developing this software: